+22. What did you do first?

-Did you f feel that you were in danger :?
-Y
+23. Did you feel that you were in danger?

-What were e you most worried about?
+24. What were you most worried about?

-When did you first realize that you were out danger?
+25. When did you first realize that you were out of danger?

-Figure 4: Respondent's Sense of Vulnerability.
+26. Where were you then?

-nerability to determine the point in time that the earthquake itself ceased to be the major focus of the respondent's concern.
-Question 26 asked where the respondent had been at that point in time--a question intended to establish the approximate distance that had been traversed during the critical moments of the earthquake and to bracket the end-point of the spatio-temporal sequence of actions generated through the next two series of questions.
+intended to establish the approximate distance that had been traversed during the critical moments of the earthquake and to bracket the endpoint of the spatio-temporal sequence of actions generated through the next two series of questions.

 Narrative Account of the Respondent's Experiences During the Earthquake (Figure 5): Having determined the first (question 22) and last (question 26) points at which the physical transformations created by the May 2 earthquake had been the exclusive focus of their concerns, the respondents were asked to list all of the other things which they had done between these initial and final points in time.
-These actions were simply listed in the order recalled by the respondent
+These actions were simply listed in the order recalled by the respondent in the left-hand column of the table accompanying question 27.
+This was the open-ended narrative portion of the interview which Keating and Loftus found to be so essential for eliciting a complete account of what had actually happened.